"

 Section Summary

-- Linear momentum (momentum for brevity) is defined as the product of a system’s mass multiplied by its velocity.
+• Linear momentum (or simply momentum) is a vector quantity defined as the product of an object’s mass and its velocity.

-where [latex]m[/latex] is the mass of the system and [latex]\mathbf{v}[/latex] is its velocity.
+• [latex]m[/latex] is the mass of the object or system

 Conceptual Questions